-TLCO's business plan includes maintaining records electronically in business management platforms ("BMPs") and an electronic seed-to-sale inventory tracking system ("ITS") with clearly established SOPs guiding staff to proper use and implementation.
+TLCO's business plan includes maintaining records electronically in business management platforms ("BMPs") and an electronic seed-to-sale type inventory tracking system ("ITS") with clearly established SOPs guiding staff to proper use and implementation.
 TLCO will maintain comprehensive records of all operations to facilitate maximum transparency and accountability.
 All records will be created and maintained in accordance with GAAP.
-These records will include, but are not limited to: general business records, personnel records, and operational records.
+These records will include, but are not limited to, information regarding: general business records, personnel records, and operational records (e.g., cultivation, manufacturing, dispensing).
 TLCO will conduct regular audits of TLCO's records for accuracy, completeness, and transparency as well as to safeguard against tampering or unauthorized access.